Celtic beat Glasgow City to set up Old Firm final

 The Costa Rica international dazzled her way past multiple Celtic bodies to tee up Hayley Lauder, but her effort bounded off target.

 Chances were at a premium in the rest of the game as two sides tussling fiercely over the league title cancelled each other out.

-The game's stop-start nature still featured fascinating moments, as Celtic substitute Kit Loferski failed to make it onto the pitch despite being brought on for more than five minutes.
+The game's stop-start nature still featured fascinating moments, as Celtic substitute Kit Loferski failed to make it onto the pitch after officials seemingly asked her to take an earring out.
+She was eventually swapped back out the side without having touched the Hampden turf.

 Tajonar was twice called into action in the dying moments to ensure her side's final berth, first keeping Lisa Forrest out with a sprawling leg before again denying Davidson with a flying save.